 - Base.
 Its broad posterosuperior aspect, or base, from which the great vessels of the body emerge, points toward the right shoulder and lies beneath the second rib.

 - Pericardium.
-The heart is enclosed in a double-walled sac called the pericardium and is the outermost layer of the heart.
+The heart is enclosed in a double-walled sac called the pericardium which is the outermost layer of the heart.

 - Fibrous pericardium.
 The loosely fitting superficial part of this sac is referred to as the fibrous pericardium, which helps protect the heart and anchors it to surrounding structures such as the diaphragm and sternum.